Things to Know:

 We are an adult band (18 and over) but occasionally accept very talented younger folks in the summer.
 Contact a Board member for info on proficiency requirements and auditions.

 Summer dues are $30.
-If you played during the indoor season and paid your $60 dues, that fee includes the summer session.
+If you played during the indoor season and paid your $60 dues, that fee includes the summer Pops in the Parks session.
 You can give a check to our Treasurer, Stephen Bray, in the trombone section, or to Vice-President Marilyn Kroner in the horn section.
 To pay by card or debit, you can pay at Zeffy or use the link below (Zeffy doees not charge the band a processing fee); or pay via PayPal.
 Just be sure to note that the funds are for dues.PayPal does charge the band a payment processing fee.

 If you are a new summer member or have not played with us for a few years, you will need a summer band shirt with our current logo.
 Shirts will be provided starting the first summer rehearsal.
 Your first shirt is free, complements of the band.
 If you want more than one, you will be charged $30 for each extra shirt.
 Band shirts are worn with khaki (tannish-colored) bottoms in summer.
 Contact Marilyn Kroner via email if you need a band shirt.

 You will need your own music stand for rehearsals and performances.
-In addition, you will also need to bring a chair for the summer performances.
+In addition, you will also need to bring a chair for the Pops in the Parks performances.
 (July 4 and Frasier Meadows usually provide chairs).
 Bring a stand light if you want, as it gets dark earlier in late summer.
 Water, sunscreen, sunglasses, a hat, bug spray, and rain gear may all come in handy!
 Clothespins, clips or Plexiglas can help hold your music down when the breeze picks up.
 Some band members use a black binder or folio with inserts for their music.

-It’s unusual for us to cancel a summer concert due to weather.
+It’s unusual for us to cancel a Pops in the Parks concert due to weather.
 Sometimes it stops raining right before we play, or it will start to rain three pieces in.
 Show up.
 If the weather is unusually bad and we have to cancel in advance, section leaders will be notified first and they will contact you via their section text message group.
 (Please make sure your section leader has your mobile number.)
 Then we will post on Facebook, Facebook Boulder Concert Band Members Page, and Twitter (X).

 It has been policy with the City that we play a “rain date” the next evening, Tuesday.
 Please check your e-mail for any change regarding this date.
 Once again, if there is no message between 5:00 and 5:30 P.M., assume that we are playing at the same time and location as the scheduled Monday performance.
 If you cannot play Tuesday evening please notify your section leader.